Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 While various types of indices can be created, with different characteristics, the basic idea is simple.
 Consider the column in our table.
 Assume that there are $N$ rows in the table.
-In the absence of an index, a query that refers to a column value (e.g., ) would require a linear scan of the table, taking on average $N/2$ comparisons and in the worst case $N$ comparisons.
+In the absence of an index, a query that refers to a column value (e.g., `where ID=3`) would require a linear scan of the table, taking on average $N/2$ comparisons and in the worst case $N$ comparisons.
 A binary tree index allows the desired value to be found with just $\log_2 N$ comparisons.

 ---